MarkTigchelaar/Autopilot/README.md

 For funtions, this can provide a noticeable speed up, if the function would be called inside a hot loop.
 Note that niether inline structs nor inline functions can refer to themselves.
 If a struct / function is inline, they are also acyclic.
+- pub

+This keyword can be used on methods / functions as well as structs (and their fields). pub is a simple access control.
+Autopilot allows you to prevent the use of fields or methods / functions by other code outside the struct, or for functions, outside the module structs that do not have the pub attached to them cannot be used outside the module either. use pub struct to make them useable outside the module they are defined in.
+All structs, their fields, as well as methods and functions are private by default.